sfu-discourse-lab/MisInfoText/README.md

 Please refer to the following papers for details on the data collection process and our automatic misinformation detection experiments:

-Fatemeh Torabi Asr and Maite Taboada, 2018. ["The Data Challenge in Misinformation Detection: Source Reputation vs. Content Veracity"](http://aclweb.org/anthology/W18-5502).
+* Fatemeh Torabi Asr and Maite Taboada, 2018. ["The Data Challenge in Misinformation Detection: Source Reputation vs. Content Veracity"](http://aclweb.org/anthology/W18-5502).
 In Proceedings of The First Workshop on Fact Extraction and Verification, EMNLP 2018.

-Fatemeh Torabi Asr and Maite Taboada, 2019.
+* Fatemeh Torabi Asr and Maite Taboada, 2019.
 "Big Data and Quality Data for Fake News and Misinformation Detection".
 Journal of Big Data and Society.

 We will soon publish a larger dataset that we have verified by recruiting annotators on the [Figure Eight platform](https://www.figure-eight.com/).
 So please keep in touch for more to come!

 We also welcome inquieries for inclusion of other dataset in our list.
 Please see what follows and let us know if you think your dataset should be listed too!

-## Other collections of veracity-labeled texts
+## List of veracity-labeled text collections

 | __Dataset__ | __Size and type__ | __Labeling system__ | __Notes__ |